 the Chamber Orchestra of Philadelphia.
 With the International Chamber Orchestra of America (ICOA), Robert conducted a symphonic concert at Lincoln Center's David Geffen Hall.

-Robert is currently pursuing his Professional Studies Degree in Orchestral Conducting at Mannes College, studying with David Hayes.
+Robert received his Professional Studies Degree in Orchestral Conducting at the Mannes School of Music, studying with David Hayes.
 Previous conducting teachers include Ignat Solzhenitsyn, Harlan D. Parker, and Harold Farberman.
 He holds a Double Bachelor’s Degree in Physics and Clarinet from The Johns Hopkins University and Peabody Conservatory.